AUSTRALIAN BARBECUE ALLIANCE RULES 2024

 Prohibited cooking appliances

-- Gas or electric cookers (where the heat source comes from gas or electricity) for any process of cooking or holding the protein at temperature.
-These may be used for sauces, glazing or starting chimney only.
+- Gas or electric cookers/box warmers (where the heat source comes from gas or electricity) for any process of cooking or holding the protein at temperature.
+However, gas or electric cookers, may be used for sauces, glazing or starting a chimney or fire only.

 Allowed Holding units

-- Esky or unpowered Cambro style holding unit(s) or inside or on an approved cooking unit only.
+- Esky, unpowered Cambro-style holding unit(s) or on an approved cooking unit only.

 Allowed Category Cuts